gmo321/van-crash-predictor/README.md

 The key datasets used in this project are as follows:
 - **TAS Data** (Traffic Accident System Data): Contains details about where and how accidents happened in British Columbia (BC).
 - **ICBC Data** (Insurance Corporation of British Columbia): Contains historical accident data that includes attributes such as location, weather, time, and crash severity.
-- **Azure Maps Current Traffic Flow API**: Contains live traffic flow data of British Columbia roads and streets.
+- **TomTom Traffic Flow API**: Contains live traffic flow data of British Columbia roads and streets.
 - **Open Weather API**: Contains live weather reports of British Columbia, including temperature, visibility, and description.

 ### Transforming the Data